Kirjurinluoto

 Kirjurinluoto (Skrivarsholmen) is an island and a park in the delta of Kokemäenjoki river in the city of Pori in Finland.
 It is best known for the Kirjurinluoto Arena, an open-air concert park which hosts the annual Pori Jazz festival.

-Kirjurinluoto is a part of the Pori National Urban Park.
+Kirjurinluoto is a great part of the Pori National Urban Park.
 At the Kirjurinluoto island are located several facilities like cafés and restaurants, a playground for children, a beach, a miniature golf, a disc golf course and a summer theater.

 History

 In the latter half of the 19th century Kirjurinluoto island was a recreational area for the wealthy citizens of Pori.
 The English landscape garden was completed in 1897 by the design of Swedish garden designer Anders Fredrik Rydberg and the Art Nouveau style restaurant in 1910.
 It was drawn by Finnish architect Torkel Nordman.
 The first stage for musical events and theater plays was built in 1921.
 The park was later renovated in the 1930s and 1960s.
 The first bridge to Kirjurinluoto was opened in 1973, a smaller bridge for pedestrians and cyclists in 2001.
 A temporary bridge for pedestrian use is opened every summer.
 A new summer theater has been active in Kirjurinluoto since 2008.

 In the early 1980s the City of Pori held an architecture competition for the design of a congress hall planned in Kirjurinluoto.
 The competition was won by a Danish architecture firm Kjær & Richter but the construction was never launched.